rakeshbhatia/notes/index.md

   <h1><center><b>Python • Data Science • Machine Learning</b></center></h1>
   <h1><center><b>Technical Notes</b></center></h1>

   <p>Hello!
-I'm Rakesh Bhatia, the data science mercenary.
-Welcome to my portfolio.
-I'm a freelance Python programmer who specializes in web scraping and data extraction.
+I'm Rakesh Bhatia, and welcome to my portfolio.
+I'm a freelance Python programmer who specializes in web scraping, data entry, and data extraction.
+I also have extensive experience with using spreadsheets for data analysis.
 My passion for working with data inspired me to create this website with a variety of technical notes and projects on python, data science, machine learning, and more.
 Check out all of my posts below!</p>

   <h3><b>Python</b></h3>
   <ul>